Code-Institute-Submissions/Touchdown/testing.md

     <img src="https://github.com/DanielBradford/Touchdown/blob/faa77ad3a53784464ff60ea63a9f8e61b4686374/assets/images/ScreenshotTestForm.png" alt="screenshot of test form">

-   **Result:** The form is sent via EmailJS and recieved with the correct form data.
+   **Result:** The form is sent via EmailJS and received with the correct form data.
-   Here is a screenshot of an examplary email recieved:
+   Here is a screenshot of an examplary email received:

    <img src="https://github.com/DanielBradford/Touchdown/blob/12bb437a1a9056353f53a23729e9ae428a7c84ea/assets/images/screenshots/ScreenshotEmailRecieved.png" alt="screenshot of email recieved through EmailJS API">